KittyGiraudel/SJSJ/_glossary/BROCCOLI.md

 ---
 title: Broccoli
-description: a fast and reliable asset pipeline
+excerpt: a fast and reliable asset pipeline
 ---

 # Broccoli